-- 1 Create programming where people already gather and solicit feedback about meaningful and culturally relevant services - 2 Enhance the user experience for the registration system, flexible services, and marketing - Explore programming that unites people of different generations, abilities and cultures - 4 Encourage behaviors to reduce the collective citywide carbon footprint
+- Create programming where people already gather and solicit feedback about meaningful and culturally relevant services - Enhance the user experience for the registration system, flexible services, and marketing for programs and services - Explore programming that unites people of different generations, abilities and cultures - 4.
+Encourage behaviors to reduce the collective citywide carbon footprint - 5.
+Develop a 5-year plan to continue program improvements - Continue progress on the existing ADA Transition Plan and establish an appropriate interval to update the plan for alignment with community needs and funding